venkywarriors/Generic-functions-Selenium-java/Linux.md

 | `~` | Change the case of an individual character |

 ### :dart:How to launch Firefox and Chrome browsers using Selenium on Linux | Ubuntu 18.04:
-WebDriverManager is an open-source Java library that automatically performs the four steps (find, download, setup, and maintenance) mentioned above for the drivers required for Selenium tests.
+WebDriverManager is an open-source Java library that automatically performs the four steps (find, download, setup, and maintenance) mentioned above for the drivers required for Selenium tests. <br>
+Click this link to view <a href="https://www.youtube.com/watch?v=er3AcbcsNlY" title="Click here to view Executing Selenium Scripts on Ubuntu">*Executing Selenium Scripts on Ubuntu* </a><br>
 ```

         // Set up the WebDriverManager for chrome driver